IDouble/Keyboard/README.md

 - many functions

-I searched long to find a simple Keyboard Library for Java but I have found nothing that fits, so I writed a simple Java Library for accessing the Keyboard.
+I searched long to find a simple Keyboard Library for Java but I have found nothing that fits, so I wrote a simple Java Library to access the Keyboard.

 # Example